amperity/amperity-docs/shared/destination_settings.rst

 .. setting-common-row-number-start

-Enable to include a row number column in the output file.
-Only applies to CSV, TSV, PSV, and custom delimiter file types.
+Select to include a row number column in the output file.
+Applies to CSV, TSV, PSV, and custom delimiter file types.

 .. setting-common-row-number-end